Monitoring Proxmox VE with Grafana Stack on LXC

 # Slack receiver for critical infrastructure (host alerts)

-- name: 'slack-critical'
+- name: 'slack-channel'

 slack_configs: